Important Health Info About the Flu, RSV, When to Visit QHC, and COVID-19 Vaccinations.

 - Automatic benefit screening.
 All new QueensCare Health Centers patients will go through a benefit screening process during their first appointment.

 QueensCare Health Centers will bill your insurance provider for Professional Service Fees provided during your visit.
 It is our policy to collect all co-pays, deductibles, and fees not covered by your insurance at the time of the visit.
-If you do not have insurance, our Enrollment Advocates will screen you to see if you qualify for a health plan.
-If you do, they will help you enroll in the plan that best meets your family’s needs.
+If you do not have insurance, our Enrollment Advocates will screen you to see if you qualify for a health plan and/or Sliding Fee Scale Discount Program.
+If you do, they will help you enroll in the plan/program that best meets your family’s needs.

 To request a different primary care provider, please contact our Patient Access Team at (323) 635-1140.
 A QHC representative will contact you within 48 hours after receiving your request.